Perfecting Westminster

 Notes on the "Short Synchronome Clock:

-The Westminster Clock has a natural rival in the Shortt
+The Great Clock has a natural rival in the Shortt

 Clock. *